CoreVar/CLI-Tools/README.md

 - **Integration with ASP.NET Core**: Examples showing how to integrate and manage an ASP.NET Core web host within CLI commands.
 - **Blazor Integration**: Advanced samples demonstrating how to embed CLI in a Blazor application for interactive command execution directly from the browser.
 - **Modular Design**: Easy to extend and customize, supporting a wide range of applications and use cases.
+- **AOT Compatible**: All capabilities made available are compatible with Ahead-of-Time compilation.
+(Blazor examples cannot be published with AOT due to limitations in Blazor)

 ## Getting Started